almostearthling/whenever/README.md

     ]
 ```

-for a condition that will be verified each time that an hour has passed since the user has been away from the mouse or the keyboard.
-For tasks that usually occur only once per session on idle tasks (such as backups, for instance), `recurring` can be set to _false_.
+for a condition that will be verified each time that an hour has passed since the user has been away from the mouse and the keyboard.
+For tasks that usually occur only once per session when the workstation is idle (such as backups, for instance), `recurring` can be set to _false_.
 The table below describes the specific configuration entries:

 | Entry          | Default | Description                                                                                         |
 |----------------|:-------:|-----------------------------------------------------------------------------------------------------|